Wager Mutiny: Abandoned survivors of the Speedwell group return to England

-Midshipman Alexander Campbell's overland trek to Buenos Aires
+Campbell's overland trek to Buenos Aires

-On 20 January 1745 Alexander Campbell and four Spanish naval officers set out across South America from Valparaiso to Buenos Aires.
+On 20 January 1745, Campbell and four Spanish naval officers set out across South America from Valparaiso to Buenos Aires.
 Using mules, the party trekked into the high Andes, where they faced precipitous mountains, severe cold and, at times, serious altitude sickness.
-First a mule slipped on an exposed path and was dashed onto rocks far below, then two mules froze to death on a particularly horrendous night of blizzards, and an additional 20 died of thirst or starvation on the remaining journey.
+First a mule slipped on an exposed path and was dashed onto rocks far below, then two mules froze to death on a particularly horrendous night of blizzards, and an additional twenty died of thirst or starvation on the remaining journey.
 After seven weeks travelling, the party eventually arrived in Buenos Aires.